 – Jeep Compass Trailhawk is the Trail Rated version of the regular Compass.

-– India launch of the new model will happen in coming months.
+– India launch of the new model is likely to take place in May-June 2018.

-Aiming to further expand its Compass lineup, Jeep India is planning to add a new range-topping variant to the SUV carline.
-Called the Jeep Compass Trailhawk, this new model is expected to go on sale by the mid-2018.
-According to media report, Jeep dealers in India have started taking pre-orders for the top-rated model at a token amount of Rs 50,000.
-Production of this Trail rated version of the Compass SUV has already been commenced at Fiat’s Ranjangaon facility.
-In fact, Jeep India has already started exporting the RHD version to international markets.
+Aiming to further expand its Compass SUV lineup, Jeep India will soon add a new range-topping variant to the SUV carline.
+Called the Jeep Compass Trailhawk, this new model is expected to be launched in June 2018.
+In fact, Jeep dealers in India have already started taking pre-orders for the top-rated model at a token amount of Rs 50,000.
+Adding to it, production of the Trail rated version of the Compass SUV has already been commenced at Fiat’s Ranjangaon facility.
+Jeep India has also started exporting the RHD version to international markets.

-While Jeep India is yet to reveal the engine details of the SUV, it is expected to feature the 170bhp, 2L turbo diesel engine coupled to a 9-speed automatic gearbox.
+The Jeep Compass Trailhawk will be powered by the same 170bhp, 2.0-litre turbo-diesel engine.
+However, the vehicle will be equipped with a new 9-speed automatic gearbox.
 Based on the range-topping Limited Option 4X4 variant, the Jeep Compass Trailhawk possesses some serious off-roading capabilities.
 It features Jeep’s Active Drive Low-range 4WD and ‘Rock mode’ for its select-terrain 4WD system, which further enhances its performance.

 The ground clearance of the Jeep Compass Trailhawk is 20mm higher than the regular model.
 In fact, the SUV gets revised front and rear bumpers for better approach and departure angles.
 In addition to this, it also gets a standard hill descent control, dual tone black and silver shade, alloy wheels, black painted anti-glare bonnet decal, red recovery hooks, all weather floor mats and underbody skid plates.
 Check Out – Jeep Compass SUV Picture Gallery